rajatjain651/Predicting-Sales-Through-Ads-on-Social-Networking-Site/README.md

 After making the model the accuracies of different algorithms came out as the following :

-Logistic Regression -
+Logistic Regression -  89%

-KNN -
+KNN - 93%

-SVM(Support Vector Machine) -
+SVM(Support Vector Machine) - 90%

-Kernel SVM -
+Kernel SVM - 93 %

-Naive Bayes -
+Naive Bayes -  90%

-Decision Tree -
+Decision Tree -  91 %

-Random Forest -
+Random Forest - 91 %

+so from the above results we can deduce that the accuracies are around 90% with best accuracies being shown by the KNN and Kernel SVM algorithms.